 Skoda offers first glimpse of Slavia testing on Indian roads in camouflage

-Skoda offers first glimpse of Slavia testing on Indian roads in camouflage2 min read .
-Updated: 11 Oct 2021, 03:38 PM IST
+Skoda offers first glimpse of Slavia testing on Indian roads in camouflage

 Skoda Slavia mid-size sedan was earlier announced by the Czech carmaker this month.
 It is expected to launch by the end of this year and is perceived to be a replacement for the Rapid.